Sweet Potato Cupcakes Topped with Marshmallows

 - Mix in the oil, maple syrup, and vanilla extract.

 - Slowly add the flour mixture to the wet ingredients and mix until fully incorporated.
-Do not overmix or your muffins will develop a gummy texture.
+Do not overmix or your cupcakes will develop a gummy texture.

 - Fill cupcake liners 3/4 full.

-- Bake for 20-25 minutes or until a toothpick inserted into the center of a muffin comes out clean.
+- Bake for 20-25 minutes or until a toothpick inserted into the center of a cupcake comes out clean.

-- Remove muffins from tins and set on a cooling rack to cool to room temperature.
+- Remove cupcakes from tins and set on a cooling rack to cool to room temperature.

-- Set cooled muffins on a cookie sheet lined with a silicone mat.
+- Set cooled cupcakes on a cookie sheet lined with a silicone mat.

-- Use a pastry brush to brush the tops of the muffins with corn syrup – this will make the marshmallows stick.
+- Use a pastry brush to brush the tops of the cupcakes with corn syrup – this will make the marshmallows stick.

-- Stick mini marshmallows all over the tops of the muffins.
+- Stick mini marshmallows all over the tops of the cupcakes.

 - While the marshmallows are still hot, gently push together any that may have moved during broiling.